Virtual Open Days

 You can head to the Albert Dock, check out Tate Liverpool or explore one of Liverpool’s many museums.
 Or why not spend your afternoon shopping?

-Have a look at Visit Liverpool if you’re stuck for ideas, or take a City Tour as part of your Open Day event.
+Take a look at Visit Liverpool if you’re stuck for ideas or take a City Tour as part of your Open Day event.
 Details for the City Tour trips can be found in your Open Day Planner.